ImboJ/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir /tmp/ my_first_directory creates a directory named my_first_directory into /tmp directory. mv /tmp/betty /tmp/my_first_directory moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty is used to delete the file betty from my_first_directory folder.
+mkdir /tmp/ my_first_directory creates a directory named my_first_directory into /tmp directory. mv /tmp/betty /tmp/my_first_directory moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty is used to delete the file betty from my_first_directory folder. rm -r /tmp/my_first_directory is used to delete my_first_directory directory from /tmp/ directory.